Welcome to today's edition of the Rush 24-7 podcast.

 And Heather McDonald documents it with facts and data.

-They don't want to believe it and they don't believe it.
+They don't want to believe it, and they don't believe it.

-Okay, there are certain things that are true.
+There are certain things that are true.

-The incarceration rate for black males is higher than white males expressed as a percentage.
+The incarceration rate for black males is higher than white males, expressed as a percentage.

-And so that gives the agitators like Reverend Jackson and Reverend Sharpton, they use that to prove the lie that the police department all over the country, police departments everywhere, are targeting black men and either killing them or accusing them of crimes, and a rigged jury system is finding them all guilty, and that's why they're all in jail.
+And so that gives the agitators like Reverend Jackson and Reverend Sharpton, they use that to prove the lie that the police department all over the country, police departments everywhere are targeting black men and either killing them or accusing them of crimes.

-But the point is that it's just an out and out lie.
+But the point is that it's just an out-and-out lie.

-And the whole thing about the truth being relative, that the truth can fall prey to power, and does way too often.
+And the whole thing about the truth being relative, that the truth can fall prey to power and does way too often.

-But the way she has written it's really good, the whole idea that a lie is getting people killed.
+But the way she has written, it's really good, the whole idea that a lie is getting people killed.

-And the people servicing the lie are people like this lame-brained mayor, de Blasio.
+And the people servicing the lie are people like this lame-brained mayor, De Blasio.

-Uh and and blaming others for stoking this attitude when he's right in there leading the way.
+The New York Times is out defending him and blaming others for stoking this attitude when he's right in there leading the way.

 Obama has yet to speak up on the two dead cops.